BrightspaceUILabs/multi-select/README.md

 #### `shrinkwrap` property on `d2l-labs-multi-select-list`
 (boolean) - If this is excluded, all shrinkwrapping functionality is disabled.

-#### `shrinkwrap-maximum-size` property on `d2l-labs-multi-select-list`
-(string) - Shrinkwrapping works by creating the maximum size flexbox, and then determining how many filter buttons can fit within the space, and then shrinking the flexbox to match that.
-This parameter specifies the size to start shrinking from (if excluded, algorithm will try its best).
-This parameter is a CSS width string (ex: 450px or 75%)

 #### `show-clear-list` property on `d2l-labs-multi-select-list`
 (boolean) - If this is true, then the "clear list" button appears.
 Clicking this dispatches the event `d2l-multi-select-list-clear-list-clicked` which must be handled by the parent to perform proper list clearing.

 #### `clear-list-button-text` property on `d2l-labs-multi-select-list`
-(boolean) - Sets the text to display in the clear list button.
+(string) - Sets the text to display in the clear list button.
 Defaults to the `clearList` langterm.

 ### Components